 Average Ecoscore evolution

 The average Ecoscore has improved significantly over the past years, both for the total fleet and for new and second-hand registrations.
-The Ecoscore of the total fleet increases by 1 point per year.
-The Ecoscore of the new and second-hand registrations increases faster, by 1,4 resp.
-1,3 points per year.
+The Ecoscore of the total fleet increases during the period 2008-2016 by 1,1 point per year.
+The Ecoscore of the new and second-hand registrations increases faster, by 1,5 resp.
+1,3 points per year (same period).

 Average Ecoscore by owner type